-Whenever your daily routine changes, it’s easy for certain habits to get lost in the shuffle.
+We have some tips to keep your weight loss on track during back-to-school season!
+Whenever your daily routine changes, it’s easy for healthy habits to get lost in the shuffle.
 The start of a new school year is a prime example: maybe you’ve done a great job eating healthy and being active all summer, but as soon as you’re back to making lunches and driving the kids to and from activities, you find that it’s harder to focus on your own goals.

 The good news is, with some forethought and planning, you can use the changes in your routine and the weather to cue other adjustments that support your health and weight-loss goals.
 Rather than using a new school year as an excuse to let your healthy habits slide, adjust them so that they fit into the new rhythms of fall.
 Try the following tips for kicking off healthy habits at the start of the new season: